Is it safe to delete from db orphaned posts i.e. whose post_parent no longer exists?

 and found thousands of records.

-All of these records have a post_parent
+All of these records have a post_parent which no longer exists.

-Just out of curiosity, I checked wp_postmeta
+Just out of curiosity, I checked wp_postmeta:

 SELECT * FROM wp_postmeta where post_id in